adelgado0723/Login-Backend/README.md

 ## To Do:

 - Limit login Attempts.
 Although there are tools that implement this, like [express-brute](https://www.npmjs.com/package/express-brute), it could instead be delegated to a WAF.

+- Unit tests.
+While the endpoint tests are helpful for testing the routes as integrated components, unit tests would help ensure that the individual code components (functions) each work as intended.
+This could be added with a framework like [jest](https://github.com/facebook/jest).

 ## Dependencies